Computers & Wireless

 - CCSF course-related research and schoolwork has priority on library computers, and time limits apply due to heavy demand.
 Users are responsible for following library and CCSF computer use policies.

 Wireless access is available in CCSF libraries at no cost.
-Students, faculty and staff must create a wireless account with the Wifi Network before accessing the network.
+See the Wifi page for details about accessing the wireless network.

 Rosenberg Library & Media Center